TEAMLIGHTSABERS/FRC_2022-2023/README.md

 ![image](https://user-images.githubusercontent.com/54441806/206082745-758bfe6e-c9ea-4745-9dae-d1e5575a19e8.png)

-Any change shown GetHub Desktop windows is not considered to be "official" until you commit the the change to GitHub.
+Any change shown GetHub Desktop window is not considered to be "official" until you commit the change to GitHub.
 To commit the change, add a short summary of the change in the summary box above the blue "Commit to {yourname}Dev" button, then click the button.
 The change will disappear from the GitHub Desktop window, which means that the local GitHub repository considers the change to now be "official".
-To backup the change(s) of  your local repositiory to the Remote Repository on the Web, click on the "Push origin" button at the top of the GitHub Window (make sure that the branch selection shows {yourname}Dev before taking this action).
+To backup the change(s) of  your local repositiory to the Remote Repository on the Web, click on the "Push origin" button at the top of the GitHub Window (make sure that the branch selection shows "{yourname}Dev" before taking this action).

 ![image](https://user-images.githubusercontent.com/54441806/206085043-25b620a6-297c-477d-adf6-412e7a08d93c.png)